 For more information contact Help to Buy East and South East by visiting www.helptobuyese.org.uk or call 03333 214044

 If you are interested in buying in another area please visit www.helptobuy.org.uk to find details of the local Help to Buy agent for that region.

 The right to buy (secure tenants only)

 You have the Right to Buy when you have spent at least five years as a public sector tenant although there are some exceptions to this.
 For further details, please see the Right to Buy guide from the Department of Communities and Local Government.

 If you are eligible for the right to buy, you will be entitled to a discount based upon how long you have been a public sector tenant, and whether you are purchasing a house or a flat.

 For further information about buying your flat, please see the Department of Communities and Local Government leaflet called "Thinking of buying your council flat".
 You can also see the long leaseholders pages.

-If you would like to apply, see the Right to Buy from the www.gov.uk website and fill out our supplementary form.
+If you would like to apply, see the Right to Buy from the www.gov.uk website and fill out both the below forms.

 Cash incentive scheme (secure tenants only)

 This scheme, which is also sometimes called the Home Move Purchase Grant, gives you a lump sum towards buying a property in the private sector when you are releasing your Tendring District Council property so that we can then rent it to a family in need.